digital-asset/daml-finance/docs/source/concepts/contingent-claims.rst

     | anytime with predicate : Date -> Bool, claim: Claim a
     | until with predicate : Date -> Bool, claim: Claim a

-There are couple of things to consider.
+There are a couple of things to consider.

 First note that the constructors of this data type create a tree structure.
 The leaf constructors are ``zero`` and ``one a``, and the other constructors create branches (observe they call